 Awards for co-curricular arts involvements are presented at a ceremony held near the end of the school year.
 Below are the criteria for earning specific performing arts awards.
-Note: To be considered for and recognized with a co-curricular arts award, acute disciplinary probation (ADP) status is taken into consideration.

 Commendation Award

 To earn a Commendation award, a student must honour all arts commitments, contribute to a safe and welcoming studio and performance space, try a variety of art forms, actively promote the arts on campus and work hard to achieve a personal best in their chosen discipline.